UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

     with screenshots on
     [GitHub](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys)).

-3. Add the private key to your OpenShift instance.
+3. Add the private key to your OpenShift cluster as a secret.

     > [!NOTE]
     > the word `myGitHubsecret` below is the name of your secret, not a password.